 Cons

 On the one hand, many students live in Triana thanks to its proximity to the centre, lower accommodation prices, and buzzing nightlife.
 On the other hand, this fast-paced life makes it quite noisy at night.
-So if you prefer silent nights, this neighborhood might not be for you.
+If you prefer quiet nights, this neighborhood might not be for you.

 Every day a local market called the Mercado de Triana is held near the bridge Puente de Isabel II, full of fresh vegetables, fruits, poultry, and meat.
 Alongside the bridge, you'll find cute locally owned cafes and restaurants.
 Triana is also famous for its flamenco shows.
 The most famous venue is Pura Esencia, where you'll watch dazzling flamenco performances alongside tasty Spanish meals and wine.

-Rental prices have seen a sharp upward trajectory in recent years, reaching an average of €14.65 per square meter in early 2026.
+Rental prices have risen sharply in recent years, reaching an average of €14.65 per square meter in early 2026.
 Historically, you could expect to pay €500 for a studio and €650 for a 1-bedroom apartment, though current demand from expats and young couples is pushing these figures higher.

 Triana is one of Seville's less-known neighborhoods, making it less popular for tourists.
 But lower rent prices have increasingly attracted both local and expat students who want an authentic "barrio de vecinos" feel with strong community ties.